pnplusplus/OSDMenu/README.md

 - CD/DVD support was extended to support skipping PS2LOGO, mounting VMCs on MMCE devices, showing visual GameID for PixelFX devices and booting DKWDRV for PS1 discs
 - "Unlimited" number of paths for each entry
 - Support for 1080i and 480p (as line-doubled 240p) video modes
+- Support for "protokernel" systems (SCPH-10000, SCPH-15000) ported from Free McBoot 1.9 by reverse-engineering

 Due to memory limitations and the need to support more devices, the original FMCB launcher was split into two parts: patcher and launcher.